Our Privacy Policy: Version 2.0

 We keep medical records on a secure healthcare management platform operated by a company called ‘Semble’.

 The platform has robust security measures, including two-factor authentication.
-It is also ISO 27001 certified, certified by Cyber Essentials Plus (a government backed scheme that helps organisations protect themselves against common cyber attacks) and is registered to use the NHS Data Security & Protection Toolkit.
+It is also ISO 27001 certified, certified by Cyber Essentials Plus (a government backed scheme that helps organisations protect themselves against common cyber-attacks) and is registered to use the NHS Data Security & Protection Toolkit.

 All transfers of data to or from the Semble platform are fully encrypted to protect sensitive health information.